Skip to: Navigation | Content | Footer

 Examples of common situations where the new rule applies are shown below.
 In each of the diagrams below the RED car with the dotted arrow has to give way to the GREEN car with the solid arrow:

-New rules from 25 March 2012: Vehicle turning right has to give way (when both vehicles are facing Stop signs).
+Vehicle turning right has to give way 3c) Both vehicles facing stop signs

 d) Both vehicles facing green traffic signals

-At an uncontrolled T-intersection, all traffic from a terminating road (bottom of the T) should now give way to all traffic on a continuing road (top of the T).
-This will bring it into line with T-intersections where there are Stop or Give Way signs on the terminating road.
+At an uncontrolled T-intersection, all traffic from a terminating road (bottom of the T) should give way to all traffic on a continuing road (top of the T).
+This brings it into line with T-intersections where there are stop or give way signs on the terminating road.

 Think: Top of the T goes before me.

-The give way rule for uncontrolled T-intersections has changed
+The give way rule for uncontrolled T-intersection has changed

 In the diagram below the RED car with the dotted arrow has to give way to the GREEN car with the solid arrow: